anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Knowing is not enough; we must apply!
+Quote: I know but one freedom and that is the freedom of the mind.

-By: Johann Wolfgang von Goethe
+By: Antoine de Saint-Exupéry